NovaPGR/NCD-Umbrella-Review/README.md

 Each category has any accompanying data tables included in it's respective tab marked table (i.e. data tables for papers in the Misc extraction sheet will be included within `Misc tables`).
 These are non-uniform and formatted in the most appropriate way for each table.
 Each table is titled with the Zotero citation key in order to denote which paper it belongs to.

 ## Forest Plots
-- Five forest plots are included in the repository these are named based on the are which they look at.
+Five forest plots are included in the repository these are named based on the are which they look at.
-- bmd is Bone mineral density
+- `bmd` is Bone mineral density
-- cve is Cerebrovascular events
+- `cve` is Cerebrovascular events
-- kg is Weight
+- `kg` is Weight
-- Periopvte is Perioperative VTEs
+- `periopvte` is Perioperative VTEs
-- substance is Substance use
+- `substance` is Substance use
-- vteprev is VTE prevelance
+- `vteprev` is VTE prevelance